awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 ### ApiCognitoAuthExample<a name="sam-resource-api--examples--apicognitoauthexample"></a>

 An AWS SAM template snippet with an API that uses AWS Cognito to authorize requests against the API\.
 This is just a portion of an AWS SAM template file showing an AWS::Serverless::Api definition\.
-See [GitHub](https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_cognito_auth) for the full example\.

 #### YAML<a name="sam-resource-api--examples--apicognitoauthexample--yaml"></a>